thomgit/docker-swarm/README.md

 ---------------
 OS: Windows, OSX , Linux ...
 Sytem with at least 8GB memory/10GB free hard disk.
-  ** Lower RAM requires edit of Vagranfile .
+  ** Lower RAM requires edit of Vagrantfile .
 See Procedure Step 2 below VirtualBox 5.0.22 and Vagrant 1.8.4 installed ( use latest version available ) All nodes should be in the same subnet ( it will by default in the below Vagrant setup )